Area codes 418, 581, and 367: History

 In 2007, the CRTC assigned area code 581 as an overlay for 418.
-The implementation of area code 581 began on June 21, 2008 with the start of a permissive dialing period during which local calls could be made with both seven and ten digits.
-Ten-digit dialing became mandatory in eastern Quebec on September 6, 2008.
+The implementation of area code 581 began on June 21, 2008 with the start of a permissive dialling period during which local calls could be made with both seven and ten digits.
+Ten-digit dialling became mandatory in eastern Quebec on September 6, 2008.

 By 2016, area codes 418 and 581 exceeded once again the threshold for relief planning because of further proliferation of mobile services.
 In 2017, the CRTC assigned area code 367 as a second overlay code for eastern Quebec.
 It entered service in 2018.
 With that action, a total of 23.4 million telephone numbers had been allocated to only 1.8 million people.

 The major incumbent local exchange carriers in the area are Bell Canada, Bell Aliant, Telus (formerly Quebec-Telephone) and Vidéotron.

 After an August 2027 exhaust date for central office codes was determined for the 367/418/581 overlay complex, a relief planning committee was initiated in January 2025, which produced a draft plan with a target relief date of February 27, 2027, and reserved area code 273 as the fourth area code for the region in May 2025, The draft plan was approved by the CRTC on October 10, 2025 and area code 273 was assigned by the North American Numbering Plan Administrator (NANPA).